 Souvenirs and Arabian clothes (and gold and spices) are much cheaper than in any other part of Dubai, so if you are hunting for souvenirs, make sure you do not buy them in one of the expensive malls.

-From there, you can take a ride on a dhow, which is a traditional wooden boat.
-For less than 15€, you can go on an hour cruise.
+ℹ️ From there, you can take a ride on a dhow, which is a traditional wooden boat.
+For less than 20€, you can go on a 1-hour cruise.

 To end the day, I recommend visiting Al Seef.

-Spend Your Day and Evening in the Jumeirah Area
+Spend Your Day and Evening in the Jumeirah Area.

 Wild Wadi Water Park

 If you are into waterparks, you can/should head to Wild Wadi Waterpark.

 The Wild Wadi Waterpark is one of Dubai’s most popular family attractions.
 Located in the heart of the city, it features over 30 water rides and attractions, including the world’s largest man-made wave pool and an 850-meter-long river ride.

 With its thrilling slides, perfect for both adults and children alike, and its beautiful landscaped gardens, the Wild Wadi Waterpark is sure to provide you and your family with a day of unforgettable fun!